Ronald Reagan: Marriages and children

 In January 1940, Reagan married Jane Wyman, his co-star in the 1938 film Brother Rat.
 Together, they had two biological daughters: Maureen in 1941, and Christine in 1947 (born prematurely and died the following day).
 They adopted one son, Michael, in 1945.
 Wyman filed for divorce in June 1948.
-She was uninterested in politics, and occasionally recriminated, reconciled and separated with him.
+She was uninterested in politics, and occasionally recriminated, reconciled, and separated with him.
 Although Reagan was unprepared, the divorce was finalized in July 1949.
-Reagan would remain close to his children.
 Later that year, Reagan met Nancy Davis after she contacted him in his capacity as the SAG president about her name appearing on a communist blacklist in Hollywood; she had been mistaken for another Nancy Davis.
 They married in March 1952, and had two children, Patti in October 1952, and Ron in May 1958.

 Television

 Reagan became the host of MCA Inc. television production General Electric Theater at Wasserman's recommendation.
 It featured multiple guest stars, and Ronald and Nancy Reagan, continuing to use her stage name Nancy Davis, acted together in three episodes.
 When asked how Reagan was able to recruit such stars to appear on the show during television's infancy, he replied, "Good stories, top direction, production quality".
 However, the viewership declined in the 1960s and the show was canceled in 1962.
 In 1965, Reagan became the host of another MCA production, Death Valley Days.